McDonald & Co.: History

 The attrition of brokers and assets was particularly harsh in 2005.
 In February, Todd and Donn Carmel, the sons of the former CEO Bill Carmel, also left the firm for Smith Barney (now known as Morgan Stanley Smith Barney).
-In March, Trident would be shuttered, according to the News & Observer (Raleigh, NC).
+In March, Trident would be shuttered, according to the News & Observer (Raleigh, North Carolina).
 But the biggest blow was in April of that year, when superstars David Knall and Jeff Cohen took their 30-person team and roughly $3.5 billion in assets to rival Stifel Nicolaus.
 However, Mr. Knall was not without his own cloud of controversy.
 The U.S. Securities and Exchange Commission charged that he was involved in insider trading.
 Knall would settle with the SEC in December 2007 in exchange for a one-year suspension and agreed to pay $123,865 in fines and restitution.
 Nonetheless, as a result of the Knall group's departure in 2005, McD was forced to cut a deal with Stifel to dispose of a costly lease for the northside Indianapolis offices Knall had occupied.
 In November 2005, the Don and Howard Kaplan team and Scott Litwin in Cincinnati also moved to Stifel.

-Another blow was the loss of the Bosart Group, which was based in the affluent Detroit suburb of Birmingham, MI, to Wachovia Securities (now known as Wells Fargo Advisors) in December 2005.
+Another blow was the loss of the Bosart Group, which was based in the affluent Detroit suburb of Birmingham, Michigan, to Wachovia Securities (now known as Wells Fargo Advisors) in December 2005.
 The patriarch, Eugene H. "Trip" Bosart III, was not only a big producer, but also served on the board of directors of McD when it was independent firm.
 The loss of Bosarts was demoralizing.

-Additionally, more brokers fled between the announcement and consummation of the UBS deal, including 7 sizable Gradison producers in Cincinnati.
+Additionally, more brokers fled between the announcement and consummation of the UBS deal, including seven sizable Gradison producers in Cincinnati.